 Licence condition to be imposed Licence condition details Restricted trading & Consumption on premises NYE (airport, catering - Good Friday Normal trading std) Christmas Day Normal trading December 31 st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later.
 6-hour closure period Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours during each consecutive period of 24 hours (known as the 6-hour closure period).
 The 6-hour closure period is 04:00 AM to 10:00 AM each day, or as determined by the Independent Liquor & Gaming Authority (ILGA).
 During the 6-hour closure period, the licensed premises are not authorised to stay open for the retail sale of liquor on the premises.
-This condition only applies to: - an on-premis es licence granted on or after 30 October 2008 an on-premises licence in force before 30 October 2008, but only where an extended trading authorisation was granted for the licence on or after 30 October 2008 and is in force On-premises catering with a sale on other premises authorisation The licensee must not exercise the sale on other premises authorisation at locations/venues where there is already a current and valid liquor licence in force.
-Sale of liquor on other premises under an on-premises licence Where liquor is sold on any premises other than the actual licensed premises under a 'sale on other premises' authorisation, those other premises are taken to be part of the licensed premises.
+This condition only applies to: - an on-premis es licence granted on or after 30 October 2008 - an on-premises licence in force before 30 October 2008, but only where an extended trading authorisation was granted for the licence on or after 30 October 2008 and is in force On-premises catering with a sale on other premises authorisation The licensee must not exercise the sale on other premises authorisation at locations/venues where there is already a current and valid liquor licence in force.
+Sale of liquor on other premises under an on- premises licence Where liquor is sold on any premises other than the actual licensed premises under a 'sale on other premises' authorisation, those other premises are taken to be part of the licensed premises.
 Food must be made available Food of a nature and quality consistent with the responsible sale, supply and service of alcohol must be made available whenever liquor is sold or supplied, including liquor being sold or supplied on premises other than the licenced premises.
-Free drinking water must be available Drinking water must be available free of charge at all times while liquor is sold or supplied for consumption on the licensed premises.
-The drinking water must be available to patrons at or near liquor service points, or by the same means of service that liquor is available (e.g. waiter service).
+Free drinking water must be available liquor is sold or supp The drinking water m be available free of charge at all times while lied for consumption on the licensed premises. nust be available to patrons at or near liquor the same means of service that liquor is r service).